HonghuXue/GymPlatformDeepRLChallenge/README.md

 (3) Twin-Delayed DDPG (TD3) to replace hthe original module of DDPG-actor, where target policy smoothing and delayed policy updates are implemented.
 For Double learning, I refer to a minimalistic implementation of DDQN instead of really using 2 running and target networks. [[Fujimoto et al. 2018]](https://arxiv.org/pdf/1802.09477.pdf)

-(4) Noisy Network for Exploration (Additionally decouples the noise scaling for training and acting.
+(4) Noisy Network for Exploration <!---(Additionally decouples the noise scaling for training and acting.
 The training procedure features a linear decay schedule for noise, so that the training can be accelerated.
 However it doesn't degrade the exploration as the noise for acting still assumes the original/undecayed noise.
-Note the noisy network module replaces the original exploration schedule of decaying epsilon-greedy algorithm and ornstein noise applied to DDPG actor) [[Fortunato et al. 2017]](https://arxiv.org/abs/1706.10295)
+Note the noisy network module replaces the original exploration schedule of decaying epsilon-greedy algorithm and ornstein noise applied to DDPG actor)--> [[Fortunato et al. 2017]](https://arxiv.org/abs/1706.10295)

 (5) Prioritized Experience Replay (both with IS-ratio integration and without IS-ratio integration). [[Schaul et al. 2015]](https://arxiv.org/abs/1511.05952)